Sarah Schafer, MD

 Why doesn’t my doctor understand Sjogren’s?

 This has been a frequent complaint in online support groups over the years.

-Medical education largely fails to train clinicians in these basics: Sjogren’s is common, serious and systemic- not just a sicca disease!
+Medical education largely fails to train clinicians in these basics: Sjogren’s is common, serious, systemic disease.
+It is never just a sicca disease!
 The impact of this knowledge gap is profound.
-Typical patients experience long delays to diagnosis, dismissive clinicians, suboptimal care, or no care at all.
+The typical patient experience is marked by long delays to diagnosis, dismissive clinicians, suboptimal care, or no care at all.
 People with Sjogren’s often find themselves educating their doctors about the disease when it should be the other way around.

 Medical education takes place at multiple levels.
 Clinicians are trained in medical schools (also PA and NP programs), residencies, fellowships, and various continuing education settings.
 The first three will be addressed here.

 1. Medical Schools

 U.S. medical schools, as well as PA and NP training programs, typically fail to teach clinicians how to recognize Sjogren’s, let alone how to diagnose or treat the disease.
 I know this because I have taught 300 plus medical providers, mainly primary care residents, about Sjogren’s.
 A major motivation for creating this website came from my teaching experience.

 Before I start each presentation, I ask for a hand raise to the following 3 questions.
 Nearly everyone raises their hand when I first ask these questions about rheumatoid arthritis or systemic lupus, two closely related diseases.
 Then I ask them about Sjogren’s: The questions:

 1. How many of you had a lecture in medical school dedicated to Sjogren’s?